Marma92/portfolio/README.md

 Professional portfolio development
 This tool should evolve.
 I don't know yet how I'll do it, but I found interesting to share it.

-The very first one I made in 2013 is available (https://www.amramelbaz.fr "right here") and need to be refreshed/replaced.
+The very first one I made in 2013 is available at https://www.amramelbaz.fr and need to be refreshed/replaced.

 If you have any ideas or suggestions, don't hesitate, I'm pretty attentive (and I need some :p )